iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

       Male   17.9158415  0.4475424 54.1114741

-Male were affected from corona more than female similarly death, recovered ratio of male is maximum than female.
+Males were affected by corona more than females; similarly, the recovered ratio of males is greater than that of females.

 ## Cross-tabulation of broad age groups (row variable) and current status (column variable) with row percentage